Betaloc Tablets (Metoprolol Tartrate)

 Important Warnings

-There are several important conditions and situations where Betaloc should not be used or requires special caution.
+There are specific conditions and situations where Betaloc should not be used.

 Who Should Not Take Betaloc Tablets